 Traditional bocks are copper to dark.
 Toasty flavours and caramel notes are present, while hop bitterness is only there as a complement to the malt, clean.
 No burnt character.
 These are not Doppelbocks.
 Helles Bock are lighter in colour and grouped in with Maibocks (see Seasonal category).
 6.3-7.2% ABV.
 SRM 14-30.

 Influenced by Czech Pilsners.
 Ranges from pale to yellow gold in colour; toasted grain and floral, herbal, grassy hop aromas.
 Ripe, juicy malt and tangy hops with light citrus fruit in the mouth; a light amount of diacetyl is acceptable.
 Long, lingering finish, balanced between malt dryness and tart hop bitterness.
 Medium body.
+Can include Spezial.
 4-5.5% ABV though ‘Spezials’ can be stronger.
 Low diacetyl is acceptable but doesn’t have to be there; can also include beers designated as Specianli, Kvasnicové (“yeast beer”) and 10°.
 SRM 3-7.

 Deep copper to dark brown.
 Malt-accented with dark grain, chocolate and coffee notes.
 Hops are light but give good solid underpinning to the malt.
 Includes Dunkel, Schwarzbier and tmavy ležák (with the latter low to moderate diacetyl is acceptable).
 Generally, 4.4-5.6% ABV.
 SRM 14-28.

 Light gold to deep gold.
 Cold fermented, rich and mellow toasted malt on aroma and palate, with spicy hops and some light citrus fruit in the mouth and the palate.
 Low level of sulphur is acceptable.
 Generally, 5-6% ABV.
 SRM 4-7.

 Light to heavy gold in colour with malt sweetness and a light dusting of floral and spicy hops on aroma and palate.
 Clean tasting with a long gentle finish of malt and light hop bitterness.
 A low level of sulphur is ok.
 Can include Austrian Marzen.
 Generally, 4.8-5.6% ABV.
 SRM 3-5.